When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 Once harvested from a mature tree every 9 to 12 years, the cork can be laid out in the sun to dry, and then just requires water to transform it into something suitable for fashion.

-As one of the most sustainable vegan leather alternatives, it’s become a popular choice for vegan handbags and vegan shoes.
+As one of the more sustainable vegan leather alternatives, it’s become a popular choice for vegan handbags and shoes.

-Synthetic fabrics largely represent the opposite of what we look for in eco-friendly clothing fabrics.
+Synthetic fabrics largely represent the opposite of what we look for when considering sustainability.
 They’re made of petroleum, release thousands of microplastics in waterways with each wash, and will sit in landfills for hundreds of years.

-But since synthetics have a function in fashion (such as sustainable swimwear fabrics, where something stretchy and quick-drying is needed), we turn to their recycled alternatives.
+But since synthetics have a function in fashion (such as activewear and swimwear fabrics, where something stretchy and quick-drying is needed), we turn to their recycled alternatives.

-While we wouldn’t call regular nylon eco-friendly, its recycled nylon counterpart—usually called ECONYL®—is another story.
+While we wouldn’t call regular nylon eco-friendly, its recycled nylon counterpart—made by ECONYL®—is another story.

 It uses synthetic waste from ocean plastic, abandoned fishing nets, and waste fabric and reforms them into recycled nylon fabric that feels exactly the same.